What Does the Bible Say About Goats?

 10. Ezekiel 34:17: God, as the shepherd, declares He will judge between sheep and goats, symbolically distinguishing between the righteous and the wicked, reinforcing the imagery found in Jesus’ parable in the New Testament.

-See also What Does the Bible Say About Peace of Mind?
+See also What Does the Bible Say About Value?

 Through these verses, the Bible paints a multifaceted picture of goats, ranging from practical uses in daily life to powerful symbolic meanings in religious and moral teachings.
 Goats, in the biblical context, are more than just animals; they are part of a broader narrative about human nature, sin, and redemption.
 They serve as reminders of the need for atonement, the importance of righteous living, and the consequences of our actions.